bazel-contrib/rules_jvm_external/README.md

 # Support Policy

-This project is an **interim solution** during which Google Maven and AAR support is added to [bazel-deps](https://github.com/johnynek/bazel-deps).
+This project is an interim solution that is supported until Google Maven and AAR support is added to [bazel-deps](https://github.com/johnynek/bazel-deps).

 # Usage instructions